Coaching and the remapping of motivation, Part 2 of 2

 In a directed destiny environment, therefore, the coachee is at some point likely to expect you as a coach to actually give direction, to explicitly give counsel, to be the wise sage that they hired.
 And if you don't, they could say, "Well, why in the world did I hire you?
 You are supposedly the wise person who can give me counsel and give me direction!"

 Significantly, if somebody from a directed destiny orientation trusts you, and they expect you to give counsel or advice, they will go for it 100%.
 This is proven in research.
-The relationship of trust between you and your directed-destiny coachee is at least as motivating, powerful, and effective as “self-actualisation” is for someone who is more directive destiny -oriented.
+The relationship of trust between you and your directed-destiny coachee is at least as motivating, powerful, and effective as “self-actualization” is for someone who is more directive destiny -oriented.

 Dimension #2, Relationship: Situational vs Universal